-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Phonebook New Entry." - When prompted, say the name of the new entry.
+• After the "Ready" prompt and the following beep, say "Phonebook New Entry."

+- When prompted, say the name of the new entry.
 Use of long names helps the voice recognition and is recommended.
-For example, say "Robert Smith" or "Robert" instead of "Bob." - When prompted, enter the number designation (e.g.: "Home," "Work," "Mobile," or "Pager").
+For example, say "Robert Smith" or "Robert" instead of "Bob." - When prompted, enter the number designation (e.g., "Home," "Work," "Mobile," or "Pager").
 This will allow you to store multiple numbers for each phonebook entry, if desired. - When prompted, recite the phone number for the phonebook entry that you are adding.